Kwirtz/novelpy/docs/source/usage.rst

-| Now using companion you can create more advanced plot:
+| Now you can create more advanced plot:

 .. code-block:: python